dex4er/terraform-eks-flux-demo/README.md

 EKS cluster has features:

-- is in a private network with ELB endpoints in public network and master nodes in intra network
+- has nodes in a public or private network with ELB endpoints in public network and master nodes in intra network
 - encrypted at rest
 - has customized nodes in self-managed node group
 - supports autoscaler